BLSQ/iaso/docs/pages/dev/how_to/openhexa-integration/openhexa-integration.en.md

 - **Pipeline List**: View all available OpenHexa pipelines at `/dashboard/pipelines/`
 - **Pipeline Details**: Configure and launch pipelines at `/dashboard/pipelines/{pipeline_id}/`
-- **Parameter Configuration**: Dynamic form generation based on pipeline parameters
+- **Parameter Configuration**: Dynamic form generation based on pipeline parameters, with **defaults from account config** when available
 - **Task Launching**: Submit pipeline configurations and monitor execution

 ### Key Features

 - **Dynamic Parameter Forms**: Automatically generates input fields based on pipeline parameter types
+- **Account-level default parameters**: The frontend calls `GET /api/openhexa/pipelines/config/` and reads `config.pipelines` to find the entry matching the current pipeline ID.
+The stored `parameters` are used to pre-fill the launch form (or to run without user input when all required parameters are defined per account).
+This allows hardcoding parameters per account and per pipeline so they remain the same for each execution.
 - **Real-time Status Updates**: Shows pipeline execution progress and results
 - **Parameter Validation**: Client-side validation for required parameters
 - **Error Handling**: Displays clear error messages for failed operations